-- Store feed at least 2 feet above ground in a dry, flood-proof area.
+- Store feed at least 2 feet above ground in a dry, flood-proof area in waterproof containers.

 - Stockpile enough water to last at least one week.
 Each chicken will require at least one gallon of water for every three days.
 If water is in short supply, reduce the amount of feed offered to chickens.

-- Stock up your chicken first aid kit with basic veterinary supplies: bandages, Vetericyn VF, Vetrap, triple antibiotic ointment, etc.).
+- Stock up your chicken first aid kit with basic veterinary supplies: bandages, Vetericyn Poultry Plus, Vetrap, triple antibiotic ointment, etc.).

 IF POSSIBLE, BRING YOUR FLOCK INSIDE

-If at all possible, evacuate your chickens to an indoor space such as a garage or basement.
-Damage to the coop from high winds or a tornado can injure or kill them.
+If at all possible, move chickens to an indoor space such as a garage or bathroom particularly if your coop is not sturdily constructed to withstand strong winds.

 Puppy playpens with tops that zip closed, dog crates or rabbit hutches make great temporary quarters for small flocks.
 Wooden pallets can be used to create a makeshift pen indoors.
 A tarp on the floor of a bathroom, covered with pine shavings can serve as a temporary holding area.
-Even cardboard boxes can be used as temporary crates.
+Even large cardboard boxes can be used as emergency housing.INCUBATOR PROTECTION

 With hatching eggs in an incubator, preparations should always be made for the loss of power.
 Read more about how to save hatching eggs during a power outage.